ShankarChavan/Gen-AI-LLMs/README.md

 **Example**: A custom toxicity classification model can be trained on text data which can then be used to evaluate the LLM response for toxicity.

-Note: Training a reward model requires us to prepare the data with human feedback for each of the response with rank ideally called as human rank completion pair.
+_**Note**: Training a reward model requires us to prepare the data with human feedback for each of the response with rank ideally called as human rank completion pair_.

+RL policy or algorithm which was used in RLHF was **PPO(Proximal Policy Optimization)**

+Proximal Policy Optimization (PPO) is a popular model-free reinforcement learning algorithm that is used to train agents to perform tasks in an environment.
+It is an iterative algorithm that improves the policy through **trial and error**.

+For detail understanding PPO you can refer to [this link](https://huggingface.co/blog/deep-rl-ppo).

+## Reward Model

 ![Alt text](assets/RL_reward_model.png)